CENMIG/snpplet/README.md

      Time used: 00:00:00
      ```
-## The tuber pipeline will perform the followings:
+## The FastaNGS pipeline will perform the followings:

 #### 1. Preprocessing raw reads
 `Trimmomatic` will be used for clipping Illumina adapters and trimming low quality (sequences in the) reads.
 Reads that are shorter than the defined length will be dropped.
 By default it is set as: -PE -phred33, ILLUMINACLIP:TruSeq3-PE.fa:2:30:10, SLIDINGWINDOW:4:30, MINLEN:70